rethinkdb/horizon-docs/permissions.md

 To log in as the admin user initially, your application will need to be bootstrapped using the [hz make-token](/cli/#make-token) command.

-From the directory of your Horizon application, stop the server if it's running.
-(If you haven't run it yet, you'll need to initialize the database; the easiest way to do that is to start in development mode with `hz serve --dev`, then stop the server.)
-Then run:

 ```sh
 hz make-token admin
 ```